fabon/ayo-chitchat/README.md

 1. then learn to map a user question to a faq reply sub-section,
 1. finally, make the solution robust by augmenting the set of training data with synthetic and user conversations data

+Data annotation: create an env to collect data from a user interacting with a baseline version of the bot
+                 the prompt will ask confirmation of the correct classification to the user, given a choice of the top 3 highest ranked responses

+Start with annotating a set of 100 user questions to train a baseline method, then collect use the interactive prompt to scale up the training set to ~1K user queries.

+Experiment with synthetic data generation algos/methods to improve the final accuracy, share an early demo to collect real examples of user inputs.